cirosantilli/linux-cheat/find.md

-this is probably because `basename {}` gets evaluated before {} is replaced by the find result basename {} returns {}, and AFTER THAT {} gets expanded to the find result ( not just the basename therefore ) if you want to do stuff like that, a better solution is the
+this is probably because `basename {}` gets evaluated before {} is replaced by the find result basename {} returns {}, and AFTER THAT {} gets expanded to the find result ( not just the basename therefore ) if you want to do stuff like that, a better solution is:

     find . -print0 | while read -d '' FILE;
         do echo "$FILE";
         echo asdf;
     done

-THIS is THE more flexible stable way of doing lots of operations in bash I could find
+this is a *much* more flexible way of doing lots of operations in bash I could find

 # combos

 remove all `Thubs.db` files (aka good bye Windows Media Player):

     find . -name 'Thumbs.db' -delete

 find all files with one of the given extensions: